-The basic starting point is a situation with "too high inflation", as perceived by central political decision-makers.
+The basic starting point is a situation with 'too high' inflation, as perceived by central political decision-makers.
 They then ponder how to reduce it, and if they (or their advisors) have read their Kydland and Prescott (1977) and Rogoff (1985), they realise that the situation is the result of the institutional setting within which monetary policy has been conducted and the incentives this setting has entailed.
 The question is how a change in this setting that results in lower inflation can be achieved and, when a solution (CBI reform) has been identified, how it can be brought about in a quick manner.
 It is here that social trust becomes important, for explaining the speed with which CBI reform comes about.

-2.1.
+In essence, the question is to what extent a cultural variable has bearing on the nature of institutional change.

 Two relevant factors: need and ability

-We propose, primarily inspired by Heinemann and Tanz (2008) and Berggren et al.

-(2014), that two factors are relevant: the need and the ability to undertake reform.
+We propose, primarily inspired by Heinemann and Tanz (2008) and Berggren et al. (2014), that two factors are relevant: the need and the ability to undertake reform.
+The main difference between this study and these two is that the former looks at the general relationship between social trust and reforms, while we look at CBI reforms with their special characteristicsm, and that the latter looks at the relationship between social trust and a de jure index of CBI, while we look at the time it takes for CBI reform to come about.

 The need for CBI reform is greater the lower the level of social trust.
-The reason is that with little trust, the underlying problem of the situation that gave rise to high inflation - which is a credibility or lack-of-trust problem - is worse.
+The reason is that with little trust, the underlying problem of the situation, identified by the literature on time inconsistency in monetary policy as a credibility or lack-of-trust problem, is worse.
 Plausibly then, inflation is also higher.
 A low-inflation monetary policy is not credible if people and financial actors do not trust the politicians to adhere to stated goals of keeping inflation low, and the well-known result with high inflation ensues.
 This makes it more important to change the institutional setting for monetary policy such that a decision-making instance that will not face incentives to raise inflation gets more power.
-This implies a more independent central bank.
+This implies a more independent central bank (in line with Rogoff, 1985).
 However, if people trust others, including policymakers, plausibly because of displayed trustworthiness, the lack-of-trust problem is smaller and inflation arguably lower (albeit still possibly perceived to be too high).
 In that case, the need for CBI is smaller.
-If the need for reform is perceived to be high, then actors will also make stronger efforts to make it come about, and the more probable it is that it, indeed, also comes about fast.
-To this one can add the idea of Funke (1993), that if reform policies are not perceived as credible, one needs to implement them quickly, both to overcome resistance and to allow them to yield beneficial outcomes reasonably soon.
+If the need for reform is perceived to be high, then actors will also make stronger efforts to make it come about, and the more probable it is that it, indeed, also comes about fast.2 To this one can add the idea of Funke (1993), that if reform policies are not perceived as credible, one needs to implement them quickly, both to overcome resistance and to allow them to yield beneficial outcomes reasonably soon.